Robby Naish

 Robert Staunton Naish (born April 23, 1963 in La Jolla, San Diego, California) is an American athlete and entrepreneur who has won 24 World Championship Windsurfing titles.
-He is also considered a pioneer of kiteboarding and stand-up paddleboarding (SUP).
+He is also considered a pioneer of kiteboarding and standup paddleboarding.

 In 1976, Naish won his first world championship in windsurfing at age 13 in the Bahamas.
 Since then, he has been featured in films, videos, news reports, and articles.
 In 1996, Naish founded Naish Sails Hawaii, which manufactures and sells sailboards, sails, kitesurfing equipment, stand up paddle boards and paddles, hydrofoils, foilboards, and wing-surfers.
+In 2023 the Naish board business was sold to Kubus Sports.